-AHPT 6201 Advanced Clinical Practice for Shoulder Afflictions (2:2:0) Examination and treatment of dysfunction in the shoulder complex.
-Lecture components include advancements in patho-anatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches to arthritis / arthrosis, impingement, instability, labral afflictions, and soft tissue lesions.
+AHPT 6321 Advanced Clinical Practice for the Shoulder Complex (3:3:0) This course presents the examination and treatment of afflictions in the shoulder complex.
+The lecture components of this course include advancements in pathoanatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
 Clinical laboratory sessions include surface anatomy, basic functional examination and special tests, soft tissue treatments, and joint-specific treatment measures.
-This course includes management approaches to Arthritis / Arthosis, Impingement, Instability, labral afflictions, and soft tissue lesions.
+This course includes management approaches to Arthritis / Arthrosis, Impingement, Instability, labral afflictions, and soft tissue lesions.
 Case studies will be discussed and mock clinic sessions will be conducted.
-No textbook required.
+No textbook is required.

-AHPT 6202 Advanced Clinical Practice for Elbow & Forearm Afflictions (2:2:0) Examination and treatment of dysfunction in the elbow / forearm complex.
-Lecture components include advancements in patho-anatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
+AHPT 6322 Advanced Clinical Practice for the Elbow & Forearm (3:3:0) This course deals presents the examination and treatment of afflictions in the elbow / forearm complex.
+The lecture components of this course include advancements in patho-anatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
 Clinical laboratory sessions include surface anatomy, basic functional examination and special tests, soft tissue treatments, and joint-specific treatment measures.
-Management approaches to arthritis / arthosis, instability, peripheral nerve mobility limits and entrapment, and soft tissue afflictions (including tendinitis and bursitis).
+This course includes management approaches to Arthritis / Arthrosis, Instability, peripheral nerve mobility limits and entrapment, and soft tissue afflictions (including tendinitis and bursitis).
 Case studies will be discussed and mock clinic sessions will be conducted.
-No textbook required.
+No textbook is required.

-AHPT 6203 Advanced Clinical Practice for Wrist & Hand Afflictions (2:2:0) Examination and treatment of dysfunction in the wrist / hand complex.
-Lecture components include advancements in patho-anatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
-Clinicallaboratorysessions include surface anatomy, basic functional examination and special tests, soft tissue treatments, and joint-specific treatment measures.
-Management approaches to arthritis / arthrosis, instability, peripheral nerve mobility limits and entrapment (including carpal tunnel syndrome), and soft tissue afflictions (including tendinitis and tenosynovitis).
+AHPT 6323 Advanced Clinical Practice for the Wrist & Hand (3:3:0) This course presents the examination and treatment of afflictions in the wrist / hand complex.
+The lecture components of this course include advancements in pathoanatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
+Clinical laboratory sessions include surface anatomy, basic functional examination and special tests, soft tissue treatments, and joint-specific treatment measures.
+This course includes management approaches to Arthritis / Arthrosis, Instability, peripheral nerve mobility limits and entrapment (including Carpal Tunnel Syndrome), and soft tissue afflictions (including tendinitis and tenosynovitis).
 Case studies will be discussed and mock clinic sessions will be conducted.
-No textbook required.
+No textbook is required.

-AHPT 6204 Advanced Clinical Practice for Hip Afflictions (2:2:0) Examination and treatment of dysfunction in the hip complex.
-Lecture components include advancements in patho-anatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
+AHPT 6324 Advanced Clinical Practice for the Hip Complex (3:3:0) This course presents the examination and treatment of afflictions in the hip complex.
+The lecture components of this course include advancements in patho-anatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
 Clinical laboratory sessions include surface anatomy, basic functional examination and special tests, soft tissue treatments, and joint-specific treatment measures.
-Management approaches to arthritis / arthrosis, instability, peripheral nerve mobility limits and entrapment, labral afflictions, and soft tissue afflictions (including tendinitis and bursitis).
+This course includes management approaches to Arthritis/Arthrosis, Instability, peripheral nerve mobility limits and entrapment, and soft tissue afflictions (including tendinitis and bursitis).
 Case studies will be discussed and mock clinic sessions will be conducted.
-No textbook required.
+No textbook is required.

-AHPT 6205 Advanced Clinical Practice for Knee Afflictions (2:2:0) Examination and treatment of dysfunction in the knee complex.
-Lecture components include advancements in patho-anatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
+AHPT 6325 Advanced Clinical Practice for the Knee Complex (3:3:0) This course presents the examination and treatment of afflictions in the knee complex.
+The lecture components of this course include advancements in pathoanatomy, biomechanics, interpretation of functional examination, pathology, and treatment approaches.
 Clinical laboratory sessions include surface anatomy, basic functional examination and special tests, soft tissue treatments, and joint-specific treatment measures.
-Management approaches to arthritis / arthrosis, instability, meniscal afflictions, and soft tissue afflictions (including tendinitis and bursitis).
+This course includes management approaches to Arthritis / Arthrosis, instability, meniscal afflictions, and soft tissue afflictions (including tendinitis and bursitis).
 Case studies will be discussed and mock clinic sessions will be conducted.
-No textbook required.
+No textbook is required.